Jflinchum/Wiki-Game/README.md

 ## Usage

 Once you clone the repository, run `npm install` to install all of the dependencies.
-`npm run build` builds the application and 'npm run start` starts it.
+`npm run build` builds the application and `npm run start` starts it.